Kukulkano/dataVaccinator/docs/searchPlugin.md

 The data vaccinator enables developers to easily implement pseudonymisation into their own projects.
 The drawback of many pseudonymisation solutions is the missing search functionality.
-It is not possible to search for pseudonymized data inside DataVaccinator service because the payloads are encrypted and encrypted data can not get searched for.
+It is not possible to search for pseudonymized data inside DataVaccinator Vault because the payloads are encrypted and encrypted data can not get searched for.
 By this, the use-cases are limited to projects where this is not mandatory.